bcdavasconcelos/mykmmlibrary/Pandoc and MMD/README.md

 * It would be nice to add bibliography and templates support at some point.

-* Now the resulting file will be imported into DT3.
+* After conversion, the resulting file will be imported into DT3.

 **PLEASE NOTE: For this macro to work, YOU MUST correct the path for the temporary conversion file:**